Patrick M. Weix, M.D., Ph.D.

 Biography

-Patrick M. Weix, M.D., Ph.D., is a Clinical Associate Professor in the Department of Obstetrics and Gynecology at UT Southwestern Medical Center.
-He is an obstetrician and gynecologist who specializes in performing minimally invasive gynecological procedures, including robotic surgery.
+Patrick Weix, M.D., Ph.D., is a Clinical Associate Professor in the Department of Obstetrics and Gynecology at UT Southwestern Medical Center.
+He specializes in minimally invasive gynecological surgery.

-Dr. Weix earned his medical degree at UT Southwestern Medical School before completing a four-year Ob/Gyn residency at Parkland Health & Hospital System.
-He also holds a Ph.D. in genetics and development from the UT Southwestern Graduate School of Biomedical Sciences, as well as a B.S. in mechanical engineering (high honors) from The University of Texas at Austin.
+After earning his medical degree at UT Southwestern Medical School, Dr. Weix completed a residency in obstetrics and gynecology at Parkland Health.
+He also earned a doctorate in genetics and development at the UT Southwestern Graduate School of Biomedical Sciences.

-Prior to joining the UT Southwestern faculty in 2015, he spent 15 years in private practice and serving as President of the Irving/Coppell Women’s Health Center and Chair of Obstetrics and Gynecology at Las Colinas Medical Center in Irving, Texas.
+Prior to joining UT Southwestern, he spent 15 years in private practice and served as President of the Irving/Coppell Women’s Health Center and Chair of Obstetrics and Gynecology at Las Colinas Medical Center in Irving, Texas.

-Dr. Weix is a Fellow of the American College of Obstetrics and Gynecology, and a member of professional organizations that include the Alpha Omega Alpha Honor Medical Society, the Texas Medical Association, and the Dallas County Medical Society.
+He is a Fellow of the American College of Obstetricians and Gynecologists and a member of professional organizations that include the Alpha Omega Alpha Honor Medical Society, the Texas Medical Association, the Dallas County Medical Society, and the American Association of Gynecologic Laparoscopists, where he is a member of the Robotics Interest Group.

 Personal Note